xG3nesis/RustyInjector/README.md

 ### 3\.
 How to use ?

-First thing to note : he tool was **developped and tested on Ubuntu 24.04**.
+First thing to note : This tool was **developped and tested on Ubuntu 24.04**.

 To use this tool, you need to disable the default HID service registered by BlueZ, so it can be re-registered when launching the exploit.
 Follow these steps: